Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

 {A numerical example that is rather telling is that when integrating $m_{t\bar t}$ in the window [345 GeV, 375 GeV] one obtains for the ratio (signal only)/(signal+interference) a value of about 1.2 while if the integration is performed in the much wider window [345 GeV, 600 GeV], on obtains a much larger ratio, $\approx 4$.} {This huge difference in the rates should be measurable at the LHC, in particular if the resolution on the $t\bar t$ mass spectrum could be improved to about 10\%, which may be a realistic target.}

-{We note another feature of the $A$ scenario that might be of interest in the future, namely that the pure signal and the signal plus interference rates have different energy dependences.
+{Another feature of the $A$ scenario that might be of interest in the future is that the pure signal and the signal plus interference rates have different energy dependences.
 This can be seen in the right-hand side of Fig.~\ref{Fig:energydependence} where the cross sections for the signal only and for the signal plus interference are shown as functions of $\sqrt s$, after integration over the full allowed $m_{t\bar t}$ range; the usual inputs for $M_A = 365$~GeV and $g_{Att}=0.78$ are assumed.
-For example, one finds that the ratio for signal-only to signal+interference increases by about 20\% between 13 and 30 TeV in the $pp$ centre of mass, and by a similar amount between 30 and 100 TeV.}
+For example, one finds that the ratio for signal-only to signal+interference increases by about 20\% between 13 and 30 TeV in the $pp$ centre of mass, and by a similar amount between 30 and 100 TeV.} {We also show for comparison the energy dependence of $\eta_t$ production, taken from Ref.~\cite{Jiang:2024fyw}, which grows more rapidly.}

-{ We conclude that in the effective scenario that we discuss here, while the peak-dip structure of the interference is difficult to observe at the LHC, as the total width of the $A$ boson is too small in general and is completely hidden in the much larger $t\bar t$ mass resolution, there are other means that allow to probe the interference.
+{We conclude that in the effective scenario that we discuss here, while the peak-dip structure of the interference is difficult to observe at the LHC, as the total width of the $A$ boson is too small in general and is completely hidden in the much larger $t\bar t$ mass resolution, there are other means that allow to probe the interference.
 Another direct way to discriminate between the production of $\eta_t$ toponium and a pseudoscalar $A$ Higgs boson is discussed in the next Section.}